Doubly Stochastic Primal-Dual Coordinate Method for Bilinear Saddle-Point Problem: Abstract

 \section{Abstract}

-We proposed a doubly stochastic primal-dual coordinate (DSPDC) optimization algorithm for empirical risk minimization, which can be formulated as a bilinear saddle-point problem.
+We propose a doubly stochastic primal-dual coordinate optimization algorithm for empirical risk minimization, which can be formulated as a bilinear saddle-point problem.
 In each iteration, our method randomly samples a block of coordinates of the primal and dual solutions to update.
-The convergence of our method is established in both the distance from the current iterate to the optimal solution and the primal-dual objective gap.
-We show that the proposed method has a lower overall complexity than existing coordinate methods when either the data matrix has a factorized structure or the proximal mapping on each block is computationally expensive, e.g., involves an eigenvalue decomposition.
-Furthermore, we give a theoretical lower bound on the iteration complexity of a general family of primal-dual (block) coordinate methods for bilinear saddle-point problems, which also includes DSPDC.
+The linear convergence of our method could be established in terms of 1) the distance from the current iterate to the optimal solution and 2) the primal-dual objective gap.
+We show that the proposed method has a lower overall complexity than existing coordinate methods when either the data matrix has a factorized structure or the proximal mapping on each block is computationally expensive, e.g., involving an eigenvalue decomposition.
+The efficiency of the proposed method is confirmed by empirical studies on several real applications, such as the multi-task large margin nearest neighbor problem.